 In 1982, Art Torres vacated his seat in California's 56th State Assembly district due to redistricting, with Torres and Assemblymember Richard Alatorre making Richard Polanco run in the district.
 Molina had approached the two about running in the district, but was told that she could not since Polanco was running.
 She ran anyway, and defeated Polcano to become the first Latina woman to be elected in the California State Legislature.
 Her win would set the stage for a political feud between Torres and Molina, with supporters being called the Torristas and Molinistas.

-Participating in the Chicano movement as a young activist, Molina entered politics in 1982, running in opposition to the powerful male-dominated Eastside political machine for a seat on the California State Assembly, becoming the first Latina elected to the assembly.
-She had a long unbeaten streak in electoral politics, becoming the first Latina elected to the Los Angeles City Council and to the board of supervisors, and served on the board for 23 years.
-After terming out on the board, Molina ran again for the Los Angeles City Council in 2015, but was defeated by incumbent José Huizar.
+Participating in the Chicano movement as a young activist, Molina entered politics in 1982, running in opposition to the powerful male-dominated Eastside political machine for a seat in the California State Assembly, becoming the first Latina elected to the assembly.
+She had a long unbeaten streak in electoral politics, becoming the first Latina elected to the Los Angeles City Council and to the Los Angeles County Board of Supervisors, and served on the Board for 23 years.
+After terming out on the Board, Molina ran again for the Los Angeles City Council in 2015, but was defeated by incumbent José Huizar.

 While on the council, Molina feuded with Richard Alatorre, who had been elected to the council in 1985.